Wait Five Minutes – for Handbells (3 octaves)

 Any questions?

-He Leadeth Me is for 3 or 5 octaves of handbells, Level 3.
-It’s fairly straightforward to play, and a strong bass/low battery team will appreciate the challenge of some malleted running lines.
+WOODLANDS is for 3-5 octaves of handbells, with an optional octave of handchimes, Level 3+.
 Sheet music for this arrangement is available to purchase and download from Choraegus.
 You can either purchase an individual copy (useful for massed ringing events, or for preview), or purchase the full choir license.
 Purchase of the full choir license gives you our no-fuss permission to print up to 15 copies for your group.

 Any questions?